ilabrovic/kyvernodemo/install-openshiftlocal/readme.md

 Make sure to increase RAM when installing Openshift Local and you're adding additional operators Below the crc start for Openshift Local plus Kyverno and Gitops

+# Clean setup

+# ERRO failed to expose port :443 -> 192.168.127.2:443: listen tcp :443: bind: permission denied
+# SOLUTION set host-network-access true

+crc delete --force
+crc config set host-network-access true crc cleanup crc setup

 ## Start Openshift Local

 Note in advance: this step will take approx 10 minutes to complete

 Openshift local requires some minimal amount of resources but depending on what you want to do with it (e.g. install extra operators) you may need to increase the defaults.
-These are the settings suffient for this demo environment:
+These are the settings suffient for this demo environment, make sure your system has this amount of cpu and ram:

-#Specs to start on system with 12core/32GB Ram (Macbook M2pro)
 ```
-crc start \
+crc start -p ~/Downloads/pull-secret \
 --cpus 8 \
 --memory 18000 \
---disk-size 46 \
+--disk-size 52 \
 --log-level debug
 ```